dannyhope/uxbrighton/_posts/2015-03-10-UX-for-kids.md

 <a name="liz"></a>

-## Design Sprint Methodology – A learning curve
+## Design Sprint Methodology: A learning curve – Liz Leakey

 Looking at how the BBC have started to adopt the [lean design sprint](http://www.gv.com/sprint/) methodology as pioneered by Google ventures, to allow them to work fast and swarm around a design problem.